 Skip to main content

-5 min read
+9 min read

 120 Models, 18,176 Prompts: What We Found

-ai-safety research security engineering
+ai ai-safety research llm security adversarial

 Over the past year, I’ve run one of the more comprehensive adversarial evaluations of language models I’m aware of: 120 models, 18,176 prompts, 5 attack families, 79 distinct techniques.
 The full dataset, benchmark infrastructure, and methodology live at failurefirst.org.
 Here’s what stood out.

-1. Supply Chain Injection: 90–100% Attack Success
+1. Supply Chain Injection: 90–100% Frame Compliance

 The implication is straightforward: agentic systems that load external tools or plugins at runtime have a much larger attack surface than their designers typically assume.
 The “skill file” is trusted implicitly because it arrives through the tool-loading channel, not the user-input channel.
 Current safety training doesn’t distinguish between these.
 The injection lands in the model’s context and it acts on it.